-Vermont Executive Order 5/22/2020- 6/15/2020 Restaurants and bars may reopen with limited outdoor seating and reservations/call ahead service only (no walk- ins).
-Yes No Yes Yes - see next column Specific operational requirements.
+Vermont Executive Order Restaurants and bars may reopen with limited outdoor seating and reservations/call ahead service only (no walk- ins).
+Yes Νο Yes Yes - see next column Specific operational requirements.
 N/A Vermont Executive Order 5/15/2020- 6/15/2020 Lodging facilities for: customers who certify that they have undergone a 14-day quarantine period; housing healthcare workers; vulnerable populations; and as quarantine facilities.
-Yes No Yes No Online reservations are permissible for stays beginning on May 22 or later.
+Yes No Yes NO Online reservations are permissible for stays beginning on May 22 or later.
 N/A Vermont Addendum 10 to Executive Order 01-20 4/20/2020- 5/15/2020 All businesses previously deemed critical; construction crews (two person maximum), performing outdoor work or work in unoccupied structures only, and the minimum number of support employees performing associated curbside pick- up/delivery services; commercial retail operations with the minimum number of employees necessary to perform curbside pick-up/delivery and distribution operations in support of same; and any services where no more than two people are present at a time [i.e. realtors, attorneys, etc.].
-Yes Νο Yes - employees Yes - see next column Employees may not report to or remain at work if sick or symptomatic.
+Yes No Yes - employees Yes - see next column Employees may not report to or remain at work if sick or symptomatic.
 Employees must wear non-medical cloth face coverings (for retail cashiers, a plastic "sneeze guard" shield is an acceptable replacement for a mask).
 Employees must have easy and frequent access to hand soap or sanitizer.
 Further, such handwashing or sanitation must be required before entering and leaving.
-Any common areas, equipment, frequently touched surfaces, doors, bathrooms, and vehicles must be cleaned and disinfected at the beginning, middle, and end of each shift and prior to transfer from N/A Virginia DRAFT: Emergency Temporary Standard 7/15/2020 See comments.
-N/A N/A N/A N/A On June 24, Virginia's 14-member health and safety board voted 9-3 to agree to create workplace safety rules that they would continue to work on and finalize in coming days.
-The draft of the order is linked, as well as a news article describing the initial vote in the next column.
-News Article
+Any common areas, equipment, frequently touched surfaces, doors, bathrooms, and vehicles must be cleaned and disinfected at the beginning, middle, and end of each shift and prior to transfer from one person to another.
+No more than two people may occupy a vehicle when conducting work.
+All business must continue to support work-from-home and telecommuting to the extent possible.
+N/A Virginia Emergency Temporary Order 7/27/2020 An emergency temporary standard for infectious disease prevention was approved today, all workplaces will need to abide by these guidelines.
+Yes Yes Yes Yes - see next column The temporary order will be in effect for 6 months, and can be made permanent.
+Virginia Department of Labor and Industry